jhfoxliu/REMAP/README.md

 ## Usage

-1. Map the reads with aligners such as `hisat2` and `STAR`.
-I designed the pipeline with `hisat2`.
-Please make sure that softclipping is enabled.
-By defult, both `hisat2` and `STAR` enables softclipping by default.
+1. Map the reads with aligners.
+I designed the pipeline based on `Hisat2` (v2.2.1).
+Unexpected errors might occur while using other aligners such as `STAR`, because the strategy in handling soft clipping might vary.
+Please make sure that softclipping is enabled (default in `Hisat2`).
 Please convert the `SAM` output into sorted and indexed `BAM`.

 2. Run the script `amend_bam.py` with the `BAM` file.